dvdrndlph/xycrf/README.md

 ## Thanks
 Inspired by Seong-Jin Kim's [crf package](https://github.com/lancifollia/crf).
-Many thanks to the lectures and notes of Charles Elkan, who finally explained all this well enough for me to be able to do this.
+Thanks to the lectures and notes of Charles Elkan, who finally explained all this well enough for me to be able to do this.
+Thanks to Oscar Laird for the conversations.

 ## References
 - <div class="csl-entry">Sutton, C., &#38; McCallum, A. (2011).
 An introduction to conditional random fields. <i>Foundations and Trends in Machine Learning</i>, <i>4</i>(4), 267–373. https://doi.org/10.1561/2200000013</div>